 3 injured in 2 alarm fire at Treme rooming house

-NEW ORLEANS- Three people were injured in an overnight fire at a Treme rooming house.
+NEW ORLEANS – Three people were injured in an overnight fire at a Treme rooming house.

-When they arrived on scene the found a heavy smoke coming from the second floor of the building.
+When they arrived on scene, they found heavy smoke coming from the second floor of the building.

 At that time, firefighters were alerted that there were still people trapped on the second floor, and a second alarm was sounded.